 Homeowners, urban and rural, have an important role to play in conserving water.
-For example, In the Medford area, water usage triples in the summer, with the primary culprit being irrigation of our landscapes.
-Much of this increased demand is tied to watering of thirsty lawns.
-From efficient irrigation in the yard or agricultural field, to water saving fixtures in the home, we all can make a difference.
+For example, in the Medford area, water usage triples in the summer, with the primary culprit being irrigation of our landscapes.
+Much of this increased demand is tied to the watering of thirsty lawns.
+From efficient irrigation in the backyard or agricultural field, to water saving fixtures in the home, we all can make a difference.
 Remember – change starts with you.

-In their zest to create the most attractive lawn or garden in this dry environment, well-intended homeowners sometimes contribute to stream pollution by applying too much water to their yards, which then runs into the street, down the storm drain and in turn into local waterways.
-Irrigation runoff picks up fertilizer, pesticides and pet waste in the landscape, and is warmed by the pavement it crosses, degrading its quality of this water along the way.
+In their zest to create the most attractive lawn or garden in this dry environment, well-intended homeowners sometimes contribute to stream pollution by applying too much water to their yards.
+This extra water then runs into the street, down the storm drain, and in turn into local waterways.
+Irrigation runoff picks up fertilizer, pesticides, and pet waste in the landscape, and is warmed by the pavement it crosses, degrading its quality along the way.
 Try these tips to reduce the amount of irrigation needed and to water your landscape strategically to prevent water used on landscapes from ending up as pollution in streams.

 Also check out the many helpful resources listed below, including courses from OSU’s Professional and Continuing Education unit:

 A good irrigation design will apply water evenly, and meet the water needs of the landscape with components that match the size, shape, and plants being watered.
 For shrub areas, consider drip irrigation.
 With drip irrigation, water is delivered to plants’ roots, right where it is needed.
 Additionally, because only areas with plants receive water and very little moisture is lost to evaporation, it is an effective way to meet water needs using much less water.
 These systems can adapt to what you are growing and expand with your garden through adding and changing the size of emitters utilized.